awals829/awals829/README.md

 - 👋🏻 Hello!
 I’m Dru (☞ﾟヮﾟ)☞
-- 🤔I’m interested in: Table-top games, History, Video games, Coding, and Math... but overall I'm mainly interested in improving myself, can that be an interest?
+- 🤔I’m interested in: Table-top games, History, Video games, Coding, and Math... but overall I'm mainly interested in improving myself.
+Can that be an interest?
 - 📫 I’m currently learning C++, Java, and Discrete Mathematics.